-Octets: 1 0 or 1 0 or 1 0 or 1 0 or variable length
+Octets: 1 0 or 1 0 or 1 0 or variable length

 Figure 8-401dr—ILSC Information field format

-The ILSC Type subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, and the LinkSetup Bursty, as defined in Figure 8-401ds (ILSC Type subfield format).
-A bit value of 1 in the User Priority, MAC Address Filter and Vendor Specific Category subfields indicates that the corresponding ILSC subfield is present At least one of the bits in ILSC Type subfield is set to 1 when Differentiated Initial Link Setup element is present.
+The ILSC Type subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, as defined in Figure 8-401ds (ILSC Type subfield format).
+A bit value of 1 in the User Priority, MAC Address Filter and Vendor Specific subfields indicates that the corresponding ILSC subfield is present At least one of the bits in ILSC Type subfield is set to 1 when Differentiated Initial Link Setup element is present.